Benefits of audit logging

 Additional details

-- Redacted secrets: Sensitive fields (e‑mails, access tokens, passwords…) are replaced with
+- Redacted secrets: Sensitive fields (e‑mails, access tokens, passwords…) are replaced with "********"before being written.

-before being written. - Failure events count: Both successful and failed operations are logged.
+- Failure events count: Both successful and failed operations are logged.

-- Single source of truth: The same logs power the
+- Single source of truth: The same logs power the FormbricksUI and API endpoints.

-application are audited.
+- Scope limitation: For now, only events triggered inside the Formbricksapplication are audited.
 This means:- Embed and Link Surveys are not included in the audit logs.

 - Survey responses created via the client API or client-side SDKs are not audited.